standardebooks/ivy-compton-burnett_pastors-and-masters/src/epub/text/body.md

 The boys disappeared.

-“Father, need you write any more to-day?”
+“Father, need you write any more to-day?” said Delia, later.
-{79}said Delia, later.
 “You will be quite tired before the week begins.
 Is it necessary?”

 “Urgent business letters about the property which